HOW WE WORK

 Complementary Strategies

 We work through four interconnected strategies to build trust-based relationships.
-We deliver project funding, training and workforce development, and connections to hundreds of organizations and leaders in places across the U.S. We support community orgnizing and action, experiential training, the spread of ideas and innovations, and mentoring and leadership development, and create feedback loops between the people on the ground and decision-makers at state and national scales.
+We deliver project funding, training and workforce development, and connections to hundreds of organizations and leaders in places across the U.S. We support community organizing and action, experiential training, the spread of ideas and innovations, and mentoring and leadership development, and create feedback loops between the people on the ground and decision-makers at state and national scales.

 Photo Credit: Ben Wheeler/Pheasants Forever